Health and leisure

 When you're caring for someone else, its easy to put their needs first, but you should look after your own health and wellbeing too.
 This page provides links to websites and services which may help you stay healthy and well.

-Visit Locate to find details of a wide range of services, local community groups and activities to help you get out and about, find care or support to look after yourself and the person you care for.
+Visit Locate - care and support in County Durham to find details of a wide range of services, local community groups and activities to help you get out and about, find care or support to look after yourself and the person you care for.

-Visit NHS Choices to find local health services, book a GP appointment online and check symptoms, conditions, medicines and treatments on the website's Health A-Z.
+Visit the NHS website to find local health services, book a GP appointment online and check symptoms, conditions, medicines and treatments on the website's Health A-Z.

 If you need non-urgent medical advice, telephone 111.
 In the event of an emergency call 999.

 If you are the main carer of an older or disabled person whose welfare may be at risk if you fall ill, you may be eligible for the free flu jab.
 Speak to your GP to find out.

 Apply for a Cinema Exhibitors' Association Card to get a complimentary ticket at participating cinemas if you visit with the disabled person you care for.